-What should your home budget include?
+What should you include in your budget plan to buy a house?
 Use this guide to help you set (and stay within) it.

 For illustrative purposes only.

-The background: “Twenty percent is a lot of money and might be out of reach for some,” Poorman says.
+“Twenty percent is a lot of money and might be out of reach for some people,” Poorman says.
 “And you don’t want to deplete your cash reserves to achieve a certain down payment just to avoid PMI.
 It’s a balance to strike.”

 |Loan No. 1||Loan No. 2||Loan No. 3|